Some people distrust God because they believe he condones sexism and authorizes the subjugation of women.

 God’s Intent

-We do not know why God created the world, but we know he wanted humankind to pick up where he left off in the creation process.
+We do not know why God created the world, but we know he wanted humankind to continue what he had begun.

-After commanding the universe to exist and filling the earth with plant and animal life, God formed Adam and Eve and delegated his dominion over creation to them.
+After commanding the universe into existence and filling the earth with plant and animal life, God formed Adam and Eve and delegated his dominion over creation to them.

 He intended for them to recognize the order, discover the science, harness the resources, and find inspiration in the majesty he had designed into the world.

-He planned for them to capitalize on this knowledge, to be enlightened by his ingenuity, and to use their imaginations to produce their own handiwork.
+He planned for them to capitalize on this knowledge, to be enlightened by his ingenuity, and to use their imaginations to create their own handiwork.

-He also wanted them to build a flourishing community of blissful offspring who would be likewise inspired by the grandeur of the world and the creativity of those born before them.
+He also wanted them to build a flourishing community of blissful offspring who would likewise be inspired by the grandeur of the world and the creativity of those who had come before them.

 So, what happened?